raspberrypilearning/stamping-app/en/step_3.md

 --- /task ---

-*[app interface]: a set of features/menu so a user can input information and receive output from an app.
+*[graphical user interface (GUI)]: a visual way of interacting with windows, icons and menus so a user can input information and receive output from an application.

 --- save ---